How to fight in ‘hell’: Ukraine veterans say Nato not ready for war with Russia

 “There is bad news for Ukraine and Europe.
 Russia is adapting just like us.
 It is a colossal threat and very underestimated in Europe.”

-A spokesman for the British-led programme Operation Interflex said that 61,000 Ukrainian soldiers had been trained for “putting them in the strongest possible position as they resist ongoing Russian attacks”.
+A spokesperson for the British-led programme Operation Interflex said that 61,000 Ukrainian soldiers had been trained for “putting them in the strongest possible position as they resist ongoing Russian attacks”.

 He said that Ukrainian military experts and drone operators had served as consultants to train soldiers going to war and that 91 per cent of Ukrainian soldiers who completed Nato’s basic training “feel more confident of their survivability at the end of the training”.

-The advent of small deadly drones, often flown with First Person Vision, frequently guided by fibre optic cables, and capable of pinpoint accuracy far beyond what were considered front lines, has transformed conflict.
+The advent of small, deadly drones, often flown with first-person vision (FPV), frequently guided by fibre-optic cables, and capable of pinpoint accuracy far beyond what were considered front lines, has transformed conflict.

 Nato doctrine focuses on what it calls “combined arms manoeuvre”.
 This means an emphasis on the concentration of aircraft, armour, infantry and artillery with the aim to surprise and overwhelm an enemy.

 Dr Watling explains that “pervasive networks and sensors have made the ability to achieve surprise difficult”.
-Known as battlefield transparency, the modern surveillance of battlefields means that surprise is almost impossible.
+Known as battlefield transparency, the modern surveillance of battlefields means that an unexpected attack is almost impossible.

 On top of that, “the ubiquity of precision weapons” makes concentrated forces vulnerable to “rapid attrition”.

-This means that the font lines are wide, deep, shattered and almost empty of infantry.
+This means that the front lines are wide, deep, shattered and almost empty of infantry.

 Nato’s method is to take on mass attacks by the “near peer” forces of Russia.
 But Russia’s tactics no longer concentrate on mass – the weight of numbers in men and arms used against Ukraine three years ago.

-Now Ukrainian forces are attacked with long range glide bombs.
-Russian drones hunt out Kyiv's UAV teams in their bunkers and force them away from their forward lines.
+Now, Ukrainian forces are being attacked with long-range glide bombs.
+Russian drones hunt out Kyiv’s UAV teams in their bunkers and force them away from their forward lines.
 And above all, the lines of logistics are pounded with terrifying accuracy.

 As a result, small groups of two or four Russians covertly sneak into locations on the front lines to try to hold bunkers and dugouts while Ukrainian drones patrol overhead.

-The soldiers use blankets designed to muffle their thermal images, sometimes held above them on poles, to get into locations where they may be stuck in for weeks, or months.
+The soldiers use blankets designed to muffle their thermal images, sometimes held above them on poles, to get into locations where they may be embedded for weeks or months.

 In Afghanistan, 99.2 per cent of British army casualties who were evacuated to the main Helmand hospital at Camp Bastion survived – mostly because they were taken there from the front lines within the first “golden hour” after injury.